kheitm/user_journeys/README.md

 #### Insights

-* While function pages like Login were naturally the most visited pages on the User Journey, the highest visted content pages were: Courses, Career Track, Carrer Certificates.
+* While function pages like Login were naturally the most visited pages on the User Journey, the highest visted content pages were: Courses, Career Track, Career Certificates.
 The least performing pages were: Success Stories, Instructors and the Blog.

 ### Data Analysis: Purchase Patterns